bjods/vil-form-final/WORDPRESS-EMBED-INSTRUCTIONS.md

 <script src="https://vil-form-final.vercel.app/embed.js"></script>
 ```

 That's it!
-The form will load automatically.
+The form will load automatically with all features including:
+- ✅ Google Maps address autocomplete
+- ✅ All form pages and functionality from the original
+- ✅ WhatConverts tracking compatibility
+- ✅ Perfect style isolation
+- ✅ Thank you page with next steps
+- ✅ Optimized lightweight bundle (755KB vs previous 2MB+)

 ## Advanced Options